torcado194/torcado_channels/README.md

 You can also delete a channel entirely, if you'd like.

 #### Filtering posts
 This is what toggles the core function of the extension.
-When on, you will only see posts on your dash from blogs sorted under the active channels.
+When on, you will only see posts on your dash from blogs sorted under the currently active channels.

-To activate/deactivate a channel, just click on the channel button
+To activate/deactivate a channel, just click on the channel button.
+(A more in-depth description of this functionality can be found on the [filter posts wiki page].

+#### Coloring posts
+Posts sorted under a channel will have their background color changed to match the color of the channel.
+If a blog is sorted under multiple channels, the color matches the first active channel (in the order shown on the control panel)
+If a channel is not active, it will not color posts.

+#### Exporting/Importing channel data
+Clicking on the "export/import" button on the bottom left of the control panel will show a dialog box of the current channel data.
+You can copy this data to save it elsewhere, or to send to a different computer or account, for example.
+To import channel data, delete the contents of the textarea and paste in the new data, then click "import".
+You can also edit the data manually directly in the textarea to change settings.
+Check the [wiki page on channel data] to see how it's formatted
+BE CAREFUL WHEN IMPORTING/CHANGING CHANNEL DATA.
+There is no backup for this.
+I suggest saving the original data elsewhere just in case.